Rickyc14/Web_development/README.md

 - Bootstrap: front-end framework

 Despite its simplicity, it handles most of the expected functionality of a website, such as GET and POST requests.
 It also makes use of a Node.js middleware called Passport.
-It limits users to make requests without being logged on.
+It limits users from making requests without being logged on.
 The <em>register page</em>
 has been taken down, but outside users can use the following login/password:<br>
 ```
 login: demousername